MazamaScience/MazamaTimeSeries/README.md

 `sts` objects can support the following types of time series data:

-* stationary device-deployments only (no "mobile" devices)
+* stationary device-deployments only (no "mobile" sensors)
 * single sensor only
 * regular or irregular time axes
 * multiple parameters